joshuaretallick/21s/README.md

 * Determine which player wins the game

 [1] Numbered cards score their point value.
 Jack, Queen and King score 10 and Ace scores 11.

+Plan:
+* Build a deck of cards (hash?), probably no need to consider suit
+* Create two players, player_one_sam & player_two_dealer
+* Randomize there hand with two 'cards' at start of game

+* Add up score of each hand, sam_score & dealer_score
+* If either score adds up to 21 then the game wins or draws
+* If not then deal ONE more random cards
+* Stop dealing if score >= 17
+* If sam_total > 21 then Sam loses
+* Now dealer can start receiving cards
+* Same deal as above